 And let's face it, traveling can be stressful, with or without a pandemic.
 It’s easy for fitness routines to fall by the wayside when you’re on the road.
 Luckily, there are travel-friendly apps to care for our mental and physical health.
 Try Seven for an intense seven-minute workout (the theory is that everyone can find seven minutes a day for exercise), and set aside a few minutes for mindfulness and meditation with Headspace.

-Coronavirus related travel advice if and when you decide to travel overseas
+Coronavirus-related travel tips and information for when you decide to travel abroad.

 How can you secure your online data when traveling?
 Learn how to keep your digital devices safe while using overseas internet and Wi-Fi connections.